indiejames/vscode-clojure-debug/readme.md

 ![LAUNCH](https://media.giphy.com/media/26xBAd7JoMC9WadS8/source.gif)

 This can take a while (minutes for large projects).
+You should see output from the REPL as is starts up in the debug console or in the terminal (for temrinal launches).
 Eventually you should see a screen like the following (note color change in status bar at bottom).
 You should see the status message 'Attached to process' at the bottom and information in the debug console about the running REPLs and namespaces that were loaded.